lmichael107/CogSci18_ScalableComputing/index.md

   {% elsif page.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below.
+  workshop, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.
+  We will use both terminal ("shell" or "command-line" interface) and GUI text editors at different times in the workshop, so pay careful attention to the text editors that are available for your system (several are listed below) and make sure that you are using at least one terminal and one GUI editor with which you are comfortable.
+Above all else, your GUI text editor must save documents as plain text (UTF-8 encoding).
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
-  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">SWC Configuration Problems and Solutions wiki page</a>.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}